into your inbox

-23 years ago, Federer won his first ATP match… I was there!
+24 years ago, Roger Federer won his first ATP match… I was there!

-Roger Federer has to date 1,251 victories on the main circuit.
-The very first was 23 years ago to the day, on September 30, 1998, in Toulouse.
+Roger Federer won 1,251 matches in his long and glorious career.
+The very first was almost 24 years ago, on September 30, 1998, in Toulouse.
 I was there.
 And I remember.

 You always have to listen to your mother, it seems.
 I haven’t necessarily followed this advice religiously all my life, but on Wednesday, September 30, 1998, I decided to do so.
 Invested in local tennis and very aware of tennis news in the Midi-Pyrenees region of France, she warned me then: “This year, there is a young Swiss in the table in Toulouse, it seems that he flies off the handle every so often, but he is super talented.
 You should go see him.”
 His name was Roger Federer.

 No need to twist my arm.
 At the time, a young second year student in a journalism school in “la Ville Rose”, my city of birth, I had made the late Toulouse Open my hangout after class (and even a little during, every so often…).

 I spent my evenings there, with a good excuse for it: my apartment, located on the Rue Lejeune, was a few hundred meters from the tournament.
 The Toulouse Open was then located at the “Palais des Sports” (Sports Palace), near the city center, in the district of Compans-Cafarelli between the Place du Capitole and the regional council.
 The tournament would move the following year to the Zenith, five kilometers further south, 500 meters from the ring road.